scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Selection of PCBs to Propagate {#selection}

 As an AS receives a series of intra-ISD or core PCBs, it must select the PCBs it will use to continue beaconing.
 Each AS must specify a local policy on the basis of which PCBs are evaluated, selected or eliminated.
 The selection process can be based on *path* properties (e.g., length, disjointness across different paths) as well as on *PCB* properties (e.g., age, remaining lifetime of sent instances) - each AS is free to use those properties that suit the AS best.
 The control service can then compute the overall quality of each candidate PCB based on these properties.
-For this, the AS should use a selection algorithm or metric that reflects its needs and requirements, and identifies the best PCBs or paths segments for this AS.
+For this, the AS should use a selection algorithm or metric that reflects its needs and requirements and identifies the best PCBs or paths segments for this AS.

 #### Storing and Selecting Candidate PCBs